Gray's pitching leads Rockies past Phillies 8-5

+Jon Gray put his fastball to work early and often to go deep into the game.

-Jon Gray pitched seven innings of one-run ball, Pat Valaika homered and the Colorado Rockies rode a big early lead to an 8-5 victory over the Philadelphia Phillies on Saturday night.
+Gray matched a season high by pitching seven strong innings, Pat Valaika homered and the Colorado Rockies rode a big early lead to an 8-5 victory over the Philadelphia Phillies on Saturday night.

+Gray said his game plan was to "just go after the guys and really establish the fastball early, move it in and out, up and down, try to get quick outs."

+The approach served Gray (4-2) well.
+He allowed six hits and struck out four, giving the Rockies a quality start the night after they had to lean on their bullpen when starter Kyle Freeland was forced to leave in the first inning because of a left groin strain.

 Gerardo Parra added three hits and two RBIs for the Rockies who won for the fourth time in five games.

-Daniel Nava homered, tripled and singled to finish a double shy of the cycle for the Phillies, who fell to 0-5 on their eight-game road trip.
+Daniel Nava homered, tripled and singled for the Phillies, who fell to 0-5 on their eight-game road trip.

-Gray (4-2) allowed six hits and struck out four, giving the Rockies a quality start the night after they had to lean on their bullpen when starter Kyle Freeland was forced to leave in the first inning because of a left groin strain.

 Trailing by seven runs, the Phillies got a three-run homer from Nava in the eighth inning off reliever Zac Rosscup, pulling within 8-4.